Differences Between these Fields

 While there is much overlap between medical aesthetician and esthetician programs, the major difference is that estheticians programs are more generalized, while medical aestheticians have more of a clinical and specialized focus.
 According to the U.S. Bureau of Labor Statistics (BLS), all states require personal appearance workers, such as skincare specialists, to be licensed.
 Licensure requirements vary by state, but typically include formal training and a high school diploma.
 Some states have a minimum number of completed training hours required for licensing as well as minimum age requirements.

 Career Outlook & Salary Information

-According to the BLS, employment growth among skincare specialists is expected to be faster than average, at a rate of 12% from 2014 to 2024.
-Salaries for skincare specialists vary depending on years of experience, with a median salary being $30,270 as of 2016.
+According to the BLS, employment growth among skincare specialists is expected to be much faster than average, at a rate of 11% from 2018 to 2028.
+Salaries for skincare specialists vary depending on years of experience with the median salary being $31,290 as of 2018.
 Naturally, individuals with one year of experience may earn less than those with five or more years of experience.
-As of May 2016, skincare specialists in general earned a median hourly wage of $14.55, according to the BLS.
-For medical aestheticians who work in offices of physicians, as of May 2016 the median hourly wage was even higher at $17.96, according to the BLS.
+As of May 2018, skincare specialists in general earned a median hourly wage of $15.05, according to the BLS.
+For medical aestheticians who work in offices of physicians, as of May 2018, the median hourly wage was even higher at $21.10, according to the BLS.